Run a 5K in 30 Minutes: An 8‑Week Journey

 Strides

-3. Hold for a brief moment, then decelerate.
+3. Hold briefly, then decelerate.

 4. Walk or jog back for full recovery.

-5. Repeat the prescribed number of strides.
+5. Run the prescribed number of repetitions.

-• Progression: If a week feels too hard, repeat the previous week before moving forward.
+• Progression: if a week feels overwhelming, repeat it before advancing.

-• Common Mistakes: Skipping easy days, running intervals too fast, or ignoring nagging aches.
+• Pitfalls: cutting easy days short, running intervals too fast, ignoring early injury signs.

 FAQ

-1. Easy Run – 3 mi at a relaxed pace.
+1. Easy run, 3 mi at a relaxed pace.

-2. Strides – 6 × 100 m after the run.
+2. Strides, 6 × 100 m after the run.

 Collection - 30‑Minute 5K Training Program